 Smoking and tobacco use are prohibited on University owned or leased property, including all Student Housing buildings and dining facilities.
 Smoking is defined as inhaling, exhaling, burning, or carrying a lighted or heated product such as tobacco, marijuana, other smokeable substances, or smoking instruments that emit smoke.
-Tobacco use includes but not limited to cigarettes, cigars, shisha, pipes, water pipes (hookah), electronic cigarettes, and all forms of smokeless tobacco including but not limited to chew, snus, snuff, sticks, strips, and orbs.
+Tobacco use includes but not limited to cigarettes, cigars, shisha, pipes, water pipes (hookah), all forms of electronic smoking devices, and all forms of smokeless tobacco.